 Yellow can produce anxiety in us because it is fast moving.
 In design, sometimes too much yellow can cause us to be agitated.
 It is always better to use yellow wisely or sparingly.

-All the Positive Meaning of Yellow: optimism, cheerfulness, enthusiasm, fun, good-humored, confidence, originality, creativity, challenging, academic, analytical, wisdom and logic.
+Optimism, cheerfulness, enthusiasm, fun, good-humored, confidence, originality, creativity, challenging, academic, analytical, wisdom and logic.

-All the Negative Meanings of Yellow: Being critical, judgmental, being overly analytical, being impatient, impulsive, being egotistical, pessimistic, an inferiority complex, spiteful, cowardly, deceitful, non-emotional and lacking compassion.
+Being critical, judgmental, being overly analytical, being impatient, impulsive, being egotistical, pessimistic, an inferiority complex, spiteful, cowardly, deceitful, non-emotional and lacking compassion.

 Green is the color of balance and harmony.
 It stimulates the balance of the mind and heart.
-Green is a relaxing color with a strong representation of growth, spring, renewal and rebirth.
+Green is a relaxing color with a strong representation of growth, spring, renewal, and rebirth.
 If you went to a place with many green trees or plants, you will often feel renewed or replenished.
 Green is an emotionally positive color that restores life energy, gives us the ability to love, nurture others and ourselves unconditionally.

 As a combination of yellow and blue, green carries the mental clarity and optimism of yellow with the emotional calm and insight of blue.
 Green inspires hope and generosity of the spirit.